Top Two Ways to Recover Lost Partition in Windows 10

 Step 5.
 Select the lost partition and click Proceed.

 Step 6.
-Click Finish to exit this window after you see a word like Congratulations.
-Then, you can check whether your partition is restored or not in Disk Management or File Explorer.
+Click Finish to exit this window after you see the congratulations message.
+You can now check to see whether your partition has been restored, either by using Disk Management or the File Explorer.